 Endometriosis is the development of uterine-lining tissue outside the uterus.
 It's a gynaecological condition that can cause severe pelvic and abdominal pain, excess menstrual bleeding and/or infertility.
 The primary symptom of endometriosis is pelvic pain, often associated with your menstrual period.
 Although many women experience cramping during their menstrual period, women with endometriosis typically describe menstrual pain that's far worse than usual.
 They also tend to report that the pain increases over time.

 Endometriosis is sometimes mistaken for other conditions that can cause pelvic pain, like pelvic inflammatory disease or ovarian cysts.
-It may be confused with irritable bowel syndrome (IBS), a condition that causes bouts of diarrhoea, constipation, bloating, nausea and abdominal cramping.
-IBS can accompany endometriosis, which can complicate the diagnosis.
+It may be confused with irritable bowel syndrome (IBS), a condition that causes bouts of diarrhea, constipation, bloating, nausea and abdominal cramping.
+IBS can accompany endometriosis, which can complicate the diagnosis and you may still encounter the overlapping symptoms like diarrhea.
 Western medical treatment is limited to pain management using hormonal drugs, pain killers, anti-inflammatory drugs and surgery.
-Western medicine has no cure, and because the problem recurs, women suffering with endometriosis spend decades of their lives taking hormonal and pain reducing drugs, and struggle with fertility.
+Western medicine has no cure, and because the problem recurs, women suffering with endometriosis spend decades of their lives taking hormonal and pain reducing drugs, and may struggle with fertility.
 Most women undergo several surgeries, and many women have accompanying illnesses such as fibromyalgia, chronic fatigue syndrome, irritable bowel syndrome and immune system dysfunction.

 Common signs of endometriosis